gousiosg/homepage/index.md

 #### Current Projects

 _I am hiring!
-Are you a motivated PhD student, postdoc or scientific programmer that would like to [change the way developers deal with dependencies](http://fasten-project.eu)?.
+Are you a motivated PhD student, postdoc or scientific programmer that would like to work in my group on topics ranging from static analysis to machine learning for software engineering?
 Then, let's talk!_

 * [FASTEN](http://fasten-project.eu): Making software ecosystems robust by making package management more intelligent.